Eva Pandora Baldursdóttir

 Eva Pandora Baldursdóttir (born October 8, 1990) is a member of the Alþingi for the Pirate Party of Iceland.

 Early life and education

 Baldursdóttir earned a B.A. in Accounting and Business Management from Háskóli Íslands in 2013, and a graduate-level additional diploma in public administration in 2017.
 Prior to entering politics, Baldursdóttir worked in the travel industry, including for Icelandair.

 Political career

 Baldursdóttir has represented the Northwest Constituency since 2016.

-She is presently a member of the Constitutional and Supervisory Committee, and previously served on the Industrial Affairs and Economic Affairs Committees.
+She is presently a member of the Constitutional and Supervisory Committee (since 2017), and previously served on the Industrial Affairs (2017) and Economic Affairs & Trade (2016) Committees.
+She was the 2nd Deputy Chairman on the Economic Affairs & Trade Committee during her 2016 time serving on the committee.

+Irony struck in 2017 when Baldursdóttir, a member of the Pirate Party of Iceland, was forced to wear an eyepatch during a television debate after one of her children scratched her eye.
+She posted on Facebook prior to the debate and made light of the eyepatch.